Kludex/mangum/docs/index.md

 ### Azure Functions

 #### Example

-The same example application above may be used with Azure Functions:
+The same example application as above may be used with the Azure run method:

 ```python
 from mangum.adapters.azure import run_asgi